 Unlike many DIY or ordinary container/vertical gardens, each section receives equal water at the same time.
 This combined with the slow-drip style of the central watering system prevents nutrient runoff and helps keep the soil moisture even, which is so important for plant health (as I’ve discussed in other posts).
 Liquid fertilizer can be added through the watering system, whether you choose your own or get some from their website.
 I also like that the Greenstalk comes in multiple colors: terra cotta, gray, brown, and light green.

-If you use my link and the code “EASYVEGGIES” you can get an extra $10 off your purchase of a Greenstalk garden.
+Use this link for $10 off your first purchase of a Greenstalk garden.
 Greenstalk is very much a family run company.

 The only real downside I can think of is that you’re getting less plant pockets (24-30) than with the Garden Tower (50).
 However, the pockets are bigger and deeper and may fit up to 2-3 plants per pocket.